 Interviews with RoadRUNNER Transit bus operators were conducted to obtain information regarding operational issues, ridership trends, and customer requests.
 A customer intercept survey was conducted at the Mesilla Valley Intermodal Transit Terminal and on-board buses during January 2015.
+Customers' opinions were also obtained via the Internet over a period of two months.
 Interview and survey responses identified a wide range of issues, needs, and opportunities across the entire system.